 You have the right to access the personal data that we, being the data controller, store about you.
 This right may be exercised by sending an email to firstname.lastname@example.org.

-Should you wish to update personal data provided to us, feel free to send us an email at email@example.com to contact us by means of the relevant registration website or by modifying your personal data stored in the relevant application which you used for registration.
+Should you wish to update personal data provided to us, feel free to send us an email at email@example.com or to contact us by means of the relevant registration website or by modifying your personal data stored in the relevant application which you used for registration.

 If it is realisable, once we get informed of the fact that any of your personal data processed by us is inaccurate, we will perform (if need be) the relevant rectification based on your information update.